chatchamp/how-to-apply/README.md

 Dear applicant,
 You might have landed on this page because you want to apply at chatchamp for an engineering position (good 😀) or because you got rejected after writing an application email to us (not so good, but still helpful 😬).

-Below are some points to consider before applying at chatchamp or any other (engineering) company.
+Below are some points to consider before applying at chatchamp:

 ## application format
 - attached CV in PDF format or link to updated LinkedIn profile